nem035/logee.js/README.md

 ## Options

-    isAttachedToConsole : true  // determines if Logee is attached to the console or has to be used independently
+    shouldAttachToConsole : true  // determines if Logee is attached to the console or has to be used independently

 ## Usage